Pars Khodro: History

 Afterward, Pars Khodro switched to the manufacture of the Nissan Patrol and pickups under licence.
 The last Patrol was produced in 2002.

 In 1995, Pars Khodro acquired an additional Renault 5 assembly line from SAIPA.
 SAIPA is a fellow Iranian manufacturer who had been making the car since 1976 as a replacement for the Iranian-built Citroën Dyane.
 The Sepand I and II were versions of the original Renault 5, succeeded by a widened version with Kia Pride underpinnings, called the Sepand PK.

 In 2000, 51 per cent of Pars Khodro's shares were purchased by SAIPA, which in turn is 48 per cent owned by the Iranian Government.

 Today's range

-During the past years, Pars Khodro has built Renault and Nissan models under licence.
+Pars Khodro has built Renault and Nissan models under licence.
 Nissan models include the Maxima, Roniz (Xterra), Teana, Patrol, and Safari.

-Pars Khodro's cars complement SAIPA's range of Kia and Renault licensed models.

 From 2006, Pars Khodro began to manufacture the Dacia Logan, Dacia Sandero and Renault Mégane under license, with the Logan being built in a joint-venture with Renault until 2018 as the Renault Tondar 90.